Representation Theorem for Multivariable Totally Symmetric Functions

 known as multisymmetric power sums, where $\bfs := (s_1,s_2,\dots,s_d)$ and $\bfx_i := (x_{i,1},x_{i,2},\dots,x_{i,d})$, and it has other sets of generators such as the elementary multisymmetric polynomials.

 Our main representation theorem is stated as below. \begin{theorem} Given $d\geq 1$, $n\geq 1$, and a compact subset $\Omega\subset\bR^d$, suppose that $f:\Omega^n\rightarrow \bR$ is totally symmetric and continuous and that $\eta_1,\eta_2,\dots,\eta_m$ generate $\calP_{\text{sym}}^{d,n}(\bR)$ as $\bR$-algebra.
-Then there exists a unique continuous function $g:\eta(\Omega^n)\rightarrow \bR$ such that
+Then there exists a unique continuous function $g:\bmeta(\Omega^n)\rightarrow \bR$ such that

-where $\eta = (\eta_1,\eta_2,\dots,\eta_m)$ and the topology of $\eta(\Omega)$ is induced from $\bR^m$. \end{theorem}
+where $\bmeta = (\eta_1,\eta_2,\dots,\eta_m)$ and the topology of $\bmeta(\Omega)$ is induced from $\bR^m$. \end{theorem}

 Theorem~\ref{thm:main} generalizes \cite{zaheer2017deep}*{Theorem 7} to the multivariable case and general generators (not limited to power sums).
 A theorem similar to Theorem~\ref{thm:main} was claimed in \cite{hutter2020representing}*{Theorem 6}, but no proof is given; this work fills the gap.
-Our proof is inspired by the proof of \cite{zaheer2017deep}*{Theorem 7}, while to make the proof work for arbitrary dimension, we need to argue that $\eta(\Omega^n)$ is homeomorphic to the quotient space $\Omega^n/S_n$, not a subspace of $\Omega^n$ as in the proof of \cite{zaheer2017deep}*{Theorem 7}, which will be discussed in details after we present the proof.
+Our proof is inspired by the proof of \cite{zaheer2017deep}*{Theorem 7}, while to make the proof work for arbitrary dimension, we need to argue that $\bmeta(\Omega^n)$ is homeomorphic to the quotient space $\Omega^n/S_n$, not a subspace of $\Omega^n$ as in the proof of \cite{zaheer2017deep}*{Theorem 7}, which will be discussed in details after we present the proof.

 \begin{proof}[Proof of Theorem~\ref{thm:main}] There is a natural group action of $S_n$ on $\Omega^n$: